-18 interviews were completed; four with partners, eight with salaried GPs, and six with locum GPs.
-12 GPs were female.
-This mix of roles and gender is typical of NQGPs in Severn and reflects the national feminisation of the GP workforce.
-All participants opted for a telephone interview which lasted on average 46 minutes giving a rich data set.
+Eighteen interviews were completed: four with partners, eight with salaried GPs, and six with locum GPs.
+Twelve GPs were female.
+This mix of roles and sex is typical of newly-qualified GPs in Severn and reflects the national feminisation of the GP workforce.
+All participants opted for a telephone interview, which lasted on average 46 minutes giving a rich data set.
 The topic guide was developed by the authors and reviewed by a service user involved in the wider project, to enhance the quality and relevance of the research.
-An outline of the topic guide is given in Appendix 1.
+10 An outline of the topic guide is given in Appendix 1.

-A thematic framework analysis of the data was undertaken12 supported by the use of QSR NVIVO (version 9).
-An initial coding framework was built up from the questions used as well as issues arising in discussion and this was applied to the first eight interviews.
+A thematic framework analysis of the data was undertaken, 11 supported by the use of NVivo (version 9).
+An initial coding framework was built up from the questions used as well as issues arising in discussion, and this was applied to the first eight interviews.
 To enhance rigour, the authors examined three transcripts independently and identified overlapping themes, helping to confirm the initial framework.
 The service user, who had experience of coding, also reviewed a sample of transcripts, showing strong consistency in the interpretation of transcripts and the use of codes.
 The framework was applied to subsequent data allowing for further refinements, consistent with this approach to data analysis.
-Disconfirming evidence was sought throughout the analysis.13 In the coding of the final four transcripts no adjustments were made to the framework leading to closure of data collection.10
+Disconfirming evidence was sought throughout the analysis.
+12 In the coding of the final four transcripts no adjustments were made to the framework, leading to closure of data collection.9